Do you want to know all the Python version installed on your system?

 It returns the name of the module/package, version, author, author email, license, location of the installed module and requires.

-You can get an email of the author.
+You can get the author’s email.
 You can reach out to the author for any specific query related to the Python package.

-If you are using python code for commercial purpose, kowing package’s license is important.
+If you are using python code for commercial purpose, knowing the package’s license is important.

 You can use pip commands with grep command to search for any specific module installed on your system.